vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The triple *krodhīśa* are the three letters *KA* of the *śrīvidyā* .
 They denote the three sorts of conscious subjects \( *pramātṛ* \), which represent three dif-ferent levels or modes of consciousness.
 They are, says Amṛtānanda, the *vijṇānākalā* , who suff er only the *āṇavamalā* , the innate impurity of the soul \(the *aṇu* \), their minds being already purifi ed and in essence like Śiva; then the *pralayākala* , bound souls who will be endlessly reborn to “burn” their *karman* till the next *pralaya* ; and the *sakala* , who are bound by all the fetters of this world.
 17

-Just as the ten *śrīkaṇṭ has* are that which expresses the nonmanifested, O Goddess\! so the eleventh remains in the form of breath, the other one //44// is the *puruṣa* : being unique, he becomes multiple.
+Just as the ten *śrīkaṇṭhas* are that which expresses the nonmanifested, O Goddess\! so the eleventh remains in the form of breath, the other one //44// is the *puruṣa* : being unique, he becomes multiple.

-*śrīkaṇṭ hadaśakaṁ tadvad avyaktasya hi vācakam* /
+*śrīkaṇṭhadaśakaṁ tadvad avyaktasya hi vācakam* /

 *prāṇarūpa ḥ sthito devi tadvad ekādaśa ḥ para ḥ * //44//